ZahinMai/BHAM-CTF.github.io/docs/README.md

 ## Challenge 1 - Getting started
 ### Challenge instructions
-- A capture the flag (CTF) is a competition where you solve a number of challenges to test your cybersecurity skills by solving problems to recover flags.
+- A capture-the-flag (CTF) is a competition where you solve a number of challenges to test your cybersecurity skills by solving problems to find flags.
-- All flags in our CTF will look something like this: ctf{capture-the-flag}.
+- All flags in our CTF will be in the following format: ctf{capture-the-flag}.
 - You can solve the first challenge right now by submitting this flag.
+(Note: flags are NOT case-sensitive!)

 ### Intended solve